node-red/node-red.github.io/docs/creating-nodes/first-node.md

 Nodes get created when a flow is deployed, they may send and receive some messages whilst the flow is running and they get deleted when the next flow is deployed.

-They typically consist of a pair of files; a JavaScript file that defines what the node does, and an html file that defines the node's properties, edit dialog and help text.
+They consist of a pair of files:
+ -  a JavaScript file that defines what the node does,
+ -  an html file that defines the node's properties, edit dialog and help text.

 A `package.json` file is used to package it all together as an npm module.